 Dated 1 January 2021, the UK Government published a consolidated list of Standards for Machinery, supporting the Supply of Machinery (Safety) Regulations 2008 (S.I 2008/1597).
 You can view it by clicking on the link above to access MachineBuilding’s unique Guide.
-At some point in 2022, the EU will publish updates to the current Machinery Directive and this will also be available here.
+At some point, the EU and UK will publish updates to the current Machinery Directive and this will also be available here.

 Download the MachineBuilding.net updated Guide to the Machinery Directive 2006/42/EC by clicking HERE

 Machinery standards update issued by HM Government on 1st January 2021

 References to machinery standards are published on the following basis